tam724/Applying-Adjoints-Twice_presentation/README.md

 $ git checkout <branch>
 ```
 and have a look at `index.html` with your webbrowser.

+# Example Code
+Example code for the poisson example is provided in [tam724/Applying-Adjoints-Twice_Poisson-Example](https://github.com/tam724/Applying-Adjoints-Twice_Poisson-Example).

 #
 Built using the HTML Presentation Framework [reveal.js](https://revealjs.com/)